 The primary mission of Triangle Ecycling is supporting STEM education with hands-on tech training for high school students.
 We are a triple bottom line business engaged in collecting, refurbishing and recycling end-of-life computers and other electronics.
 We repurpose computers for good.

 Triangle Ecycling provides our clients a new way of looking at surplus computer disposal.
 I call it repurposing computers for good.
 What was a logistics matter now becomes a Corporate Social Responsibility opportunity.
 What was a function of the office manager or the facilities management department, now becomes a matter for the owner, CEO, Sustainability Director or whoever guides the conscience of your organization.
-We even give 10% of our profits to Durham Public Schools to support innovation and equity.
+We even give 10% of our profits to the Durham Public Schools Foundation to support innovation and equity in the schools.
 Computer recycling, sustainability and community outreach are three fast growing trends.
 Please give me a call at 919.414.3041 if you’d like to discuss how your business can take advantage of the convergence of these trends.

 - Larry Herst, Founder/CEO

 Please take a look at this short video which tells the story of our mission and how you can engage.